Updated: Nov 8, 2022

 Change, in any cultural context can be easily identified.
 Progress, or decline, can only be measured by looking back on the effect of change.
 The inability to predict the outcome of cultural or social change has long frustrated anthropologists.
-(J Bronowski, A Sense of the Future)
+(J Bronowski, A Sense of the Future).
+Change can lead to progress, decline, death - even of a civilisation or a culture, or just to something different.

 The dance moved with the music and the culture, as people responded to the changes in the dance rhythms and the influences of crowded dance floors and many other cultural customs and markers.